Insect repellents

 - take the product container with you when visiting your health care provider

-When using insect repellents, do not:
+When using personal insect repellents:

 - instead, spray it on your hands first and then apply to your face